Teaching, Learning & Assessment

 - Identify the key stages of supervision and how to facilitate progress through the timeline to completion

-- Understand how different students may approach their research and recognise how to adapt their approaches to work with different styles and methodologies
+- Understand how different students may approach their research and develop your capacity to adapt to these differences

 - Develop their appreciation of their own strengths and areas for further development as supervisors